Monday, 25 November 2013

 Joan is much too nice.
 Quite early in the series she is married off to nice and handsome but shy Captain Raymond and goes to Sussex (I think) to have a flock of children: Jansy, John, Jennifer, Jim and Jillian.
 She stays so much in the background that sometimes it's hard to remember she is still around.
 But she inherits the abbey from Joy's grandfather Sir Anthony Abinger and thus remains an important character even though thrust firmly into the background.

 Joy; annoying, selfish, shallow Joy whose tendency to hold a grudge and upset her friends really annoys me, becomes the focus of the series and lives at Abinger Hall (inherited from her grandfather).
 She takes in several schoolgirls over the years Jen, Rosamund and Maidlin, and all become firm friends and have many adventures.
-Though it's hard sometimes to work out what happens when as so many of the stories were written retrospectively.
+Though it's hard sometimes to work out what happens when so many of the stories were written retrospectively.

 Joy gets engaged to the boy next door at the end of The Abbey Girls in Town (1925) only next door is Marchwood Manor and the boy is Sir Andrew Marchwood a famous explorer or big game hunter, and as soon as they are married they leave for Africa.
 After the honeymoon Joy comes home leaving Sir Andrew to lead a safari and he is killed with all his party.
 Joy immediately gives birth to twin girls Elizabeth Joy and Margaret Joan.
 Joy looks beautiful in mourning but she spoils the twins quite dreadfully.
 They grow up quite out of control and amazingly irritating.
 Joy admits the twins behave very badly but she never does anything about it and later this causes all sorts of problems.